MailTape/MailTape-v1/_posts/2017-05-14-Ménage-à-Trois.md

 ## Dream Lovers - For Belgian Friends
 and finally for memories of summers past at MIDI festival in Hyeres, a cover of the classic Durutti Column track.
 A release by a boutique label from Manchester who also released "Conditional Love" a few years ago on one of the compilation E.Ps.

+<p id="outroduction">That's all folks, thanks to Ménage à Trois for their brillant selection.
+Thanks to [Célestin](http://www.slipontherock.com/) for the wonderful illustration and PS KY for her magic writings.</p>